 - Many types of cancer

 If you can stay fit, you also may save money on life insurance, since underwriters generally base policy costs on your risk of death.

 Being overweight, for example, can result in higher rates.
 Maintaining a healthy weight and strong vital signs could reduce your rate.

 In 2018, John Hancock, one of the largest life insurance companies in North America, announced it would sell only policies that involve using wearable devices and smartphones to track a policyholder’s fitness and health data, Reuters reported.

 There is a strong connection between physical fitness and happiness.
 In addition to boosting your energy, exercise can elevate your mood.

-Physical activity stimulates brain chemicals that can make you feel more relaxed and reduce anxiety, the Mayo Clinic reports.
+Physical activity stimulates brain chemicals that can make you feel more relaxed and less anxious, the Mayo Clinic reports.
 As a bonus, you may feel better about your appearance, raising your self-esteem.

-6. Women can reduce the loss of muscle and bone
+5. Reducing the loss of muscle and bone mass

-With regular exercise, women can reduce the loss of bone and muscle that occurs as they grow older, according to the Centers for Disease Control and Prevention.
+With regular strength training, women can reduce the loss of bone and muscle mass that occurs as they age, according to the national Centers for Disease Control and Prevention.